3) Science Fails in a Pandemic

 Even if we did have exhaustive datasets on pandemics throughout the ages, and even if we did generate comprehensive datasets in real time as the current outbreak unfolded, and even if all of my aforementioned concerns could be allayed, we would still be left with the same question which spurred all that data collection and analysis in the first place: what should we DO with that information?

 As has been discussed in this parish before, the purpose of science is to make statements, but in a crisis like a pandemic, we need to make decisions and take actions.
-Making statements and making decisions are completely different things, and the former does not automatically determine the latter.
+Making statements and making decisions are completely different practices, they requires different skillsets, and the former does not automatically determine the latter.

 Science tells us that the pathogen is becoming more contagious.
 OK, what should we do about that?

-Science screams from the rooftops that ‘masks work!’, but I ask you again: what should we do with that information – wear masks 24 hours a day?
+Science screams from the rooftops that ‘masks work!’, but again I ask you: what should we do with that information – wear masks 24 hours a day?
 The statement of fact does not lead us to a single course of action.
-Even perfect science still leaves us with the hardest part of the problem.
+Even perfect science still leaves us with the hardest part of the problem unsolved.

 Some pieces of information can be decisive in determining our actions (e.g. there is cholera in the water ⇒ don’t drink it) but these situations are rare.
-So even when science is functioning as it intended by providing us with robust statements of fact, we will still need other methods to make the right decisions to safely navigate volatile and dangerous environments.
-Hence why we need to let go of the scientific
+So even when science is functioning as it intended by providing us with robust statements of fact, we will still need other methods to incorporate that knowledge into decisions, and not least because the environment is constantly changing, so what was true yesterday, may not be so today.

 Conclusion

 If science really held the answers, wouldn’t we have ‘solved’ Covid-19 long ago?
-There were so many scientists in the media, in the policy discussions, at the highest levels of influence, and yet the Covid-19 outbreak turned into a global catastrophe.
+There were so many scientists in the media, in the policy discussions, at the highest levels of influence and power, and yet the Covid-19 outbreak still turned into a global catastrophe.

 And if pandemics really were amenable to science, wouldn’t we have also reached a scientific consensus on pandemic policies by now?
 We’ve had centuries of practice, yet as things stand in early 2024, we seem further from consensus than ever.
 I’d argue that we are less capable of protecting ourselves from PPPs today than we were in 2019, or even 2003.

 My next piece will be a case study of a decision from the Covid-19 pandemic which was of immense consequence.
-It will demonstrate that not only does the scientific method fail in a crisis, it can lead you to the worst possible conclusions.
+It will demonstrate that not only does the scientific method fail in a crisis, but that it can lead you into the worst possible decisions.

 No comments.